mschmulen/connecting-nodejs-apps-to-data-on-rackspace/README.md

-#Connecting LoopBack to datasources on Rackspace
+#Connecting LoopBack to data sources on Rackspace part 1 of 3:

 ##MongoDB and LoopBack Node on Rackspace